-Quiet double rooms with TVs and private bathrooms.
+We offer quiet double rooms with TVs and private bathrooms so that you can get the rest your body needs to handle withdrawal.
 Private rooms are available for an additional fee.

-Quiet double rooms with TVs and private bathrooms.
+We offer quiet double rooms with TVs and private bathrooms so that you can get the rest your body needs to handle withdrawal.
 Private rooms are available for an additional fee.

 COMFORTABLE AND CONVENIENT